MarkVelez/godot-customizable-crosshair/README.md

 *Note that the crosshair will not be visible inside of the editor unless the `@tool` at the top of the script is uncommented.
 To update the looks of the crosshair inside of the editor, simply toggle the visibility of the crosshair scene.*

-Updating the crosshair's looks can be done with the help of `updateCrosshair()`.
+Updating the crosshair's looks can be done with the help of `update_crosshair()`.
 An example of how this could be used is included in the demo scene.

 ### Dynamic crosshair

-The static offset of the crosshair can be adjusted with `updateStaticOffset()`.
+The static offset of the crosshair can be adjusted with `update_static_offset()`.

-As for the dynamic offset, that can be updated with `updateDynamicOffset()`.
+As for the dynamic offset, that can be updated with `update_dynamic_offset()`.
 This function expects a value in the range of 0 to 1.

 An example of how to use both of these functions can be seen in the demo scene.